-Gabon is one of West Africa's more stable countries.
+Gabon, located on the west coast of Africa astride the Equator, is one of the region's more stable countries.
 Between independence from France in 1960 and 2009, Gabon had just two presidents.
 The late president Omar Bongo was in power for over four decades.

-Despite being made up of more than 40 ethnic groups, Gabon has escaped the strife afflicting other West African states.
+Despite being made up of more than 40 ethnic groups, Gabon has escaped the strife afflicting many other African states.

 This is partly down to its relative prosperity due to oil and to the presence of French troops, which in 1964 reinstated President Leon Mba after he had been overthrown in a coup.